vplauzon/vplauzon.github.io/_posts/2020/3/2020-08-26-change-management-kusto.md

 }
 ```

-In Kusto, functions have precedance over tables.
-Also a parameterless function can omit parenthesis, so this actually is equivalent to `prettyInvoices()`:
+In Kusto, functions have precedence over tables.
+Also a parameter-less function can omit parenthesis, so this actually is equivalent to `prettyInvoices()`:

 ```sql
 prettyInvoices